FabienTregan/TheOldManGlitch/readme.md

 Hightlight also.

-> And then Tentacool and Kanghaskhan, `18 02` which means, opcode for `jr 02`, which jumps two instructions further.
+> And then Tentacool and Kanghaskhan, `18 02`, which is opcode for `jr 02`, which jumps two instructions further.

 Highlight.

-> Then we have two `FF`: this `FF`s are is list fillers/terminator.
-Because we can have a variable number of Pokémon with us.
+> Then we have two `FF`: these `FF`s are list fillers / terminator.
+Because we can have a variable number of Pokémon withs us.
 These are the opcodes of the two `rst 38` instructions.

 Higlight using grey color.

-> And now you know how it is: when we have `FF` as a terminator, we also have a counter at the beginning of the list.
-It is the `05` as `D163`.
+> And now you know how it is: when we have `FF` as a terminator, we also have a length at the beginning of the list.
+It is the `05` at `D163`.

 Highlight in magenta.

 > After the two `FF`s, we have the actual data of the Pokémons.
-The first three bytes are `24` this is again the type of pokemon, PIDGEY, so we have another `inc h`
+The first three bytes are `24` this is again the kind of Pokémon, a PIDGEY, so we have another `inc h`

 Highlight in yellow

-> And then the two next numbers are the current health of my Pokémon.
+> Finally the two next numbers are the current health of the first Pokémon.
 Having it POISONNED and then giving him ANTIDOTE we can stop him at 233 health, which is, on two bytes `00 E9`.
 This gives us a `nop` and a `jp hl`.

 Highlight everything in yellow